Henry E. Erwin: Later life

 For 37 years, Erwin served as a benefits counselor at the veterans' hospital in Birmingham, Alabama.
 In 1951, his story was included in the movie The Wild Blue Yonder; Erwin was portrayed by Dave Sharpe.

 In 1997, the Air Force created the Henry E. Erwin Outstanding Enlisted Aircrew Member of the Year Award.
 It is presented annually to an airman, noncommissioned officer and senior noncommissioned officer in the flight engineering, loadmaster, air surveillance and related career fields.
 It is only the second Air Force award named for an enlisted person.

 Erwin died at his home on January 16, 2002, and was buried at Elmwood Cemetery in Birmingham, Alabama.
 His son, Hank Erwin, became an Alabama state senator.

 Awards and decorations

 In addition to the Medal of Honor and two Air Medals received earlier in 1945, he was also awarded the Purple Heart, the World War II Victory Medal, the American Campaign Medal, three Good Conduct Medals, the Asiatic-Pacific Campaign Medal with two bronze campaign stars (for participation in the Air Offensive Japan and Western Pacific campaigns), and the Distinguished Unit Citation Emblem.

+On April 4, 2024 the headquarters building of the Twentieth Air Force command at F.E.
+Warren AFB in Cheyenne, Wyoming was renamed "Erwin Hall" in his honor.